Ty-R/contract-testing-demo/README.md

 * Consumers `POST` contracts and `GET` verification results
 * Providers `GET` contracts and `POST` verification results

-To start the broker in this project, simply run: `docker-compose up` from the project root, and visit http://localhost:9292.
+To start the broker in this project, simply run: `docker-compose up`, and visit http://localhost:9292.
 If following along, leave the broker running for the rest of this walkthrough.

 ## Consumer Test